 Keep it organized

-The best way to have a fabulous school room is to start with an end in mind, and keep it that way.
-If you have a purpose to each function of your room, it will make more sense to keep it that way, and you’ll be motivated to motivate your kids to keep it that way!
+The best way to have a fabulous schoolroom is to start with an end in mind and keep it that way.
+If you have a purpose for each function of your room, it will make more sense to keep it that way, and you’ll be motivated to motivate your kids to keep it that way!

 So, invest in those storage bins, create routines that work, use a calendar and planner, and think: “What can I do to make this homeschool room work for my family?”…then start where you can.

 Shop the discount stores until you figure out your style.
-Maybe in a few years you’ll know enough about what works for you guys that you may want to invest in Pottery Barn or Ikea pieces.
-But don’t feel badly if you can’t start that way.
+Maybe in a few years, you’ll know enough about what works for you guys that you may want to invest in Pottery Barn or Ikea pieces.
+But don’t feel bad if you can’t start that way.